-Twitch is set to livestream the Premier League on Twitch as an extension to Amazon’s deal to air live matches to their Prime Video service.
+Twitch has been livestreaming the Premier League as an extension to Amazon’s deal to air live matches to their Prime Video service.
 Here's how and when to catch the streams.

 Following Amazon’s acquisition of Twitch for almost $1 billion back in 2014, the livestreaming platform has been constantly expanding its horizons.

-After recently venturing into the realm of sports with their Thursday Night Football broadcasts of the NFL and partnering with Formula 1, Twitch are now dipping their toes into football by showcasing the return of Premier League starting with their first broadcast on June 29.
+After recently venturing into the realm of sports with their Thursday Night Football broadcasts of the NFL and partnering with Formula 1, Twitch are now dipping their toes into football by showcasing the return of the Premier League.
+The next match up is Sheffield United v Everton.

 Premier League stream on Twitch

-Premier League matches are considerably more accessible in the UK following the restart, but this will offer fans the opportunity to tune in and virtually chant for their favorite team from the comfort of their own home.
+Premier League matches are considerably more accessible in the UK following the restart, but this will offer fans the opportunity to tune in and virtually chant for their favorite team from the comfort of their own home – so be sure to bookmark this page to keep track of when and how to watch the next Premier League game on Twitch.